yuvalmGS/gigaspaces-wiki-jekyll/sbp/web-service-pu.markdown

 - Call the `CustomerServiceImpl.getCustomersByName (String name)`.

 ## Running the Client
-You may test the web service using a client application running as a standalone Java application, Spring Application or via depanlinkSOAP UItengahlinkhttp://www.soapui.orgbelakanglink.
+You may test the web service using a client application running as a standalone Java application, Spring Application or via [SOAP UI](http://www.soapui.org).

 ### Standalone Java Application
 The `com.example.customerservice.client.CustomerServiceClient` can be used as a standalone Java application to invoke the service.
 Run the `main` to run the client: